 Joint Project on Improving the Effectiveness of Family Courts: Better Protection of the Rights of Family Members

-Within the scope of the Joint Project on “Improving the Effectiveness of Family Courts: Better Protection of the Rights of Family Members”, a tender has been launched for the production of visual and audio communication materials (such as infographics, 2D animated films and short video clips) to...
+Within the scope of the EU-CoE Joint Project on "Improving the Effectiveness of Family Courts: Better Protection of the Rights of Family Members", an Endline Survey was conducted to measure the satisfaction levels of the citizens applying to family courts in the pilot provinces and to compare the...

 Project Description